glamsystems/glam/README.md

 <br>

-GLAM is a decentralized on-chain asset management protocol on Solana that enables efficient management and operations of investment products, empowering investors to have greater control and equity in their financial futures.
+GLAM is an on-chain asset management protocol on Solana that enables efficient management and operations of investment products, empowering investors to have greater control and equity in their financial futures.

 ## Dev